theminer3746/2110101_Com_Prog/README.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 # Branch
-Master - Current stable branch (Grading of any file SHOULD return 100 points).
+Master - Current stable branch (Grading of any file in this branch SHOULD return 100 points).

 Development - Current work in progress branch.